wafna/s-expr/README.md

 }
 ```

-* Writer.
+* Parser and Writer.

-Turn s-expressions into streams of bytes.
+Turn s-expressions into streams of bytes and back again.